Finer sub-Planck structures and displacement sensitivity of SU(1,1) circular states: SU(1,1) SUPERPOSITIONS

-When $\overline{n} = 4$ in Eq.~(\ref{eq:su11_generic}), it results in the SU(1,1) compass state~\cite{naeem2022}, consisting of four coherent states, which are equidistant from the origin and uniformly placed on the Poincar\'e\xspace disk.
+Let us now discuss other higher-component states.
+When $N = 4$ in Eq.~(\ref{eq:su11_generic}), it results in the SU(1,1) compass state~\cite{naeem2022}, consisting of four coherent states, which are equidistant from the origin and uniformly placed on the Poincar\'e\xspace disk.
 The corresponding Wigner function of this compass state can be obtained from Eq.~(\ref{eq:generic_wig}), which is illustrated in Fig.~\ref{fig:fig2}(d).
 Apparently this Wigner distribution adopts a tilted square-like shape on the Poincar\'e\xspace disk, with a variety of phase-space features contained inside it, such as the yellow lobes at the corners representing the component coherent states.
-Between each component state, cat-like interference fringes emerge, creating a striking billboard-like pattern around the origin of the Poincar\'e\xspace disk.
+Between each component state, catlike interference fringes emerge, creating a striking billboard-like pattern around the origin of the Poincar\'e\xspace disk.
 This central pattern is further shown in Fig.~\ref{fig:fig2}(e), where a single tile, marked with a black dot, is selected for further illustration.
-In Fig.~\ref{fig:fig2}(f), we plot the zero-amplitude points of the central tile for different values of $k$, effectively highlighting the regions where it is confined.
-This central tile reflects the main sub-Planck feature of the SU(1,1) compass state.
-Its phase-space extension is roughly proportional to $\frac{1}{k}$ in any direction, exhibiting a greater phase-space resolution than cat states.
-Transitioning from cat to compass states results in a finer phase-space feature, but as emphasized in Fig.~\ref{fig:fig2}(f), this resultant central sub-Planck feature still exhibits notable anisotropy, and this anisotropy continues as the state parameters change, especially with different $k$ values, as shown by the shift from red to purple curves in Fig.~\ref{fig:fig2}(f).
-Such an anisotropic nature of sub-Planck features may put limits on their application in quantum measurements.